poSobachii/MyPrivateNotes/1000_Courses/Trading/Trading.md

     * Annual Dividend per Share / Current Market Price per Share x 100%.
 Dividend Yield = $4 / $150 x 100% = 2.67%.
 How much you
       will year on investing every 100$
 2. P/E ratio
    * P/E Ratio = Market Price per Share / Earnings per Share (EPS).
 Basically the number of years it will take for a stock to repay the amount you spend on it.
 The smaller, the 'cheaper' stocks is.
 A higher P/E ratio generally indicates that investors are willing to pay a higher price for each unit of earnings, suggesting expectations of future growth or positive market sentiment.
 A lower P/E ratio, on the other hand, may indicate that the stock is relatively cheaper compared to its earnings.
+3. Bid-Ask spread
+   * The bid-ask spread equals the lowest asking price set by a seller minus the highest bid price offered by an interested buyer.
 <hr>

 ### Some general investing terms: